Autocar India

 The SXR range featured distinct bodywork with a 12-inch wheel setup.

-While the SR 160 has long been dropped from the line-up, the brand never formally announced its discontinuation.
+While the SR 160 has long been dropped from the line-up.
 It has now been replaced by the more powerful, higher-displacement SR 175, which features an uprated engine and a TFT dash shared with the 457 range, while retaining familiar styling for the LED headlight and tail-light.
-Piaggio India did not formally disclose the SR 175’s launch either.
-However, it did announce the launch of the SR 175 GP-Replica edition in September.
+Piaggio India did not formally disclose the SR 175’s launch but they did announce the launch of the SR 175 GP-Replica edition in September.

-However, we got our hands on the SR 175 and found it to be a noticeable step up over its predecessor.
+We got our hands on the SR 175 much earlier and found it to be a noticeable step up over its predecessor.
 For reference, Aprilia enlarged the SR 160’s engine to create the new 174.7cc unit, which produces 12.9hp and 14.14Nm – a clear increase over the earlier model’s 11.27hp and 13.44Nm.

 While the SR 160 has been replaced by the SR 175, the SXR maxi-scooter range – offered in 125cc and 160cc forms – has been discontinued entirely, with no direct replacement currently in sight.
 The SXR models featured larger, distinct bodywork, along with 12-inch wheels, unlike the 14-inch wheel setup used on the SR range.
 However, both SXR models shared their engines with the corresponding SR scooters.